Extensive Guide to "Atomic Mass Spectrometry (MS) in Food Analysis"

 Applications of MS in Food Analysis

-- Identification of food contaminants: MS can be used to identify a variety of food contaminants, such as pesticides, herbicides, and veterinary drugs.
+- Identification of food contaminants: MS can be used to identify a variety of food contaminants, such as pesticides, herbicides, mycotoxins, and veterinary drugs.

-- Detection of food allergens: MS can be used to identify and
+- Detection of food allergens: MS can be used to identify and quantify food allergens, such as peanut, milk, and egg proteins.

-- Nutritional analysis: MS can be used to determine the nutritional composition of food products, such as the levels of vitamins,
+- Nutritional analysis: MS can be used to determine the nutritional composition of food products, such as the levels of vitamins, minerals, and fatty acids.

 Conclusion